How to Start an LLC in Alabama

 Step 2: Choose a Registered Agent in Alabama

 Who can be a registered agent?
-A registered agent must be a resident of Alabama or a corporation, such as a registered agent service, authorized to transact business in Alabama.
-You may elect an individual within the company including yourself.
+A registered agent must be a resident of Alabama or a corporation authorized to transact business in the state.
+You can choose to elect an individual within the company (e.g., yourself, etc.), use a business attorney, or hire a registered agent service.

 Step 3: File the Alabama LLC Certificate of Formation